-The IBA Rules reflect a compromise between the procedures used in many different legal systems, and are thus particularly useful when the parties come from different legal cultures.
-115 As a result, the IBA Rules adopt a somewhat restrictive approach to disclosure and do not provide for depositions.
-116 The IBA Rules have become the commonly used procedural framework for disclosure in international arbitration and are generally recognized as "the international standard for an effective, pragmatic, and relatively economical document production regime."
-Short of adopting the IBA Rules, the parties frequently provide that the tribunal should be "guided" by them, 118 allowing a tribunal to maintain its discretionary powers over the disclosure process, while providing a suggested framework for the disclosure process.
-119 telecommunication, before the tribunal.
-The tribunal should impose strict limits on the number and length of any depositions allowed.").
+arbitration and are generally recognized as "the international standard for an effective, pragmatic, and relatively economical document production regime."
+Short of adopting the IBA Rules, the parties frequently provide that the tribunal should be "guided" by them, 117 allowing a tribunal to maintain its discretionary powers over the disclosure process, while providing a suggested framework for the disclosure process.
+118

 There may be instances where the IBA Rules are not appropriate, and a tribunal would be inclined to adopt more restrictive disclosure.
 For instance, where both parties come from the same legal tradition with very limited disclosure, a tribunal may adopt more limited disclosure mechanism in accordance with both parties' expectations.
-120
+119